9001/copyparty/docs/versus.md

 <&Kethsar> copyparty is very much bloat ed, so yeah
 ```

-the table headers in the matrixes below are the different softwares, with a quick review of each software in the next section
+the table headers in the matrixes below are the different software, with a quick review of each software in the next section

-the softwares,
+the software,
 * `a` = [copyparty](https://github.com/9001/copyparty)
 * `b` = [hfs2](https://github.com/rejetto/hfs2/) 🔥
 * `c` = [hfs3](https://rejetto.com/hfs/)